ksruthi1992/study/docs/report3.md

 |**REQ - 9** |3       |User can leave comments                                                    |

 ### <a name="glossary"></a>Glossary
+  * Amenities: outlets for charging, quiet, whiteboards, printers, monitors
+  * Requirements: The customers list of what is expected in the final version of the program
   * Study Space: a place to study, sleep or work in a group
-  * Amenities: outlets for charging, quiet, whiteboards, printers, monitors
-  * Trends: useage trends for the different study spaces
+  * Trends: Usage trends for the different study spaces

 ### <a name="functional"></a>Functional Requirements
    * REQ-1: Find place on campus to study